GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Description

 1. **Choose Your Journeys:** Select two key user journeys for **Movie Guru**.
 These could be the ones you identified in Challenge 1 or the examples provided.
-2. **Craft Your SLOs:**  Define specific, measurable, achievable, relevant, and time-bound (SMART) SLOs for each chosen user journey.
-Consider what aspects of reliability matter most to users in each journey and how you can measure success.
+1. **Craft Your SLOs:**  Define specific, measurable, achievable, relevant, and time-bound (SMART) SLOs for each chosen user journey using the SLIs identified above.
+   - Consider what aspects of reliability matter most to users in each journey and how you can measure success.
+   - Make sensible guesses when necessary.

 ### Success Criteria

+- You have selected a subset of metrics as SLIs for your app.
 - You have crafted 2 SLOs for the **Movie Guru** app.
 Each SLO includes the following components, demonstrating a comprehensive understanding of how to define and measure service level objectives:
   - **Objective:** A clear statement of the desired reliability target for a specific user journey or feature.
-  - **Service Level Indicator (SLI):**  A specific and measurable metric used to assess the service's performance against the objective (e.g., availability, latency, error rate).
   - **Target:**  The desired level of performance for the SLI (e.g., 99.9% availability).
   - **Time window:** The period over which the SLI is measured (e.g., 30-day rolling window).
-  - [OPTIONAL] **Measurement:**  A clear description of how the SLI will be measured and tracked (e.g., using logs, monitoring tools, user feedback).
+  - [OPTIONAL] **Service Level Indicator (SLI):**  A specific and measurable metric used to assess the service's performance against the objective (e.g., availability, latency, error rate).
+Make your best guess here.

 ### Learning Resources